sjbennett123/polarlarp/content/monster_manual/homegrown/morumbrain_centurion.md

  - Double damage taken from Light
  - Threshold 10

 speech: Speak with a raspy dissonant voice.
-Never speak in full sentences, speak in riddles, be very cryptic. -Speak with a raspy dissonant voice.
 Never speak in full sentences, speak in riddles, be very cryptic.
 movement: You have no feet, so you cannot run.
 You float and gesture dramatically with your swords before you activate Slays and Blade attacks

 costuming: